LLNL/variorum/CONTRIBUTING.md

 CONTRIBUTING
 ============

-This file will describe how to provide feedback to the libvariorum project.
+This file will describe how to provide feedback to the Variorum project.

-The libvariorum project updates the `dev` branch frequently.
+The Variorum project updates the `dev` branch frequently.
 Use this branch to get the latest changes and to create new feature branches.
 Tagged releases will be pushed to the `master` branch.